Scalloped Potatoes

 Step-by-step instructions

 1. Preheat oven to 350 degrees.
 Coat a 1-quart casserole dish with nonstick spray.
-In a small saucepan over medium-high heat, melt butter until foaming.
+In a small saucepan over medium heat, melt butter until foaming.
 Whisk in flour until cooked through, about 1 minute.
 Whisk in milk until smooth.
-Bring sauce to a boil, reduce heat, and cook until thickened.
+Bring cream sauce to a boil, reduce heat, and cook until thickened.
 Stir in 1 cup cheese and season to taste with salt, pepper, and cayenne if using (I like 1 teaspoon salt , ½ teaspoon pepper, and a dash of cayenne).

 Cheese sauce for scalloped potatoes.